 Before attending law school, she worked for Amnesty International and other non-profit organizations dedicated to human rights, community service, and social justice.
-She is a graduate of the Institute for Georgia Environmental Leadership and a graduate of Leadership Atlanta.
+She is a graduate of Leadership Asheville, the Institute for Georgia Environmental Leadership, and Leadership Atlanta.
 She received her undergraduate degree in religion from Davidson College in 1989 and her law degree in 1996 from Emory University School of Law, where she was a Woodruff Fellow.

 Click here to contact Julie.

 Evan grew up in West Palm Beach, Fla.
 He attended the University of Central Florida in Orlando and received a B.S. in Environmental Studies with a minor in Sociology.
 After spending his entire life in Florida, he is excited to be living in beautiful Western North Carolina and have the opportunity to protect the environment in this amazing area of the country.

 Evan is an AmeriCorps member for ECO (Environmental and Conservation Organization) as the Water Quality Administrator.
 He works to protect Henderson County’s six watersheds and many streams through volunteer coordination, environmental outreach and education, and overseeing multiple programs designed to monitor water quality and clean up the streams of Henderson County.

 Evan is very interested in environmental sustainability, current affairs, social justice issues, and animal rights issues.
 In his free time, he enjoys outdoor activities, watching and playing sports, and enjoying the company of good friends.